wgalbraith/280/docs_student/diff-means.md

 Even though we are using two means in our calculation, we should remember a **difference of means is a single value**.
 If our difference on means is significantly different from 0, this would provide evidence that the group the athlete is in is associated with pulse rate.

-# Comparing Quantitative Distribution from Two Independent Groups
+# Comparing Quantitative Distributions from Two Independent Groups

 While the mean is often the most popular statistic to compare across groups, it often either an incomplete metric, or worse a misleading metric.
 It can be incomplete in the sense that it only gives a measure of central tendency.
 It includes no information about variablilty or the shape of the underlying data.
 We can visualize these relationships using the side-by-side plots.
-These side-by-side plots may be dot plots, histograms, or boxplots, shown below from top to bottom.
-The summary statistics follow.
-The data shown is hours of TV watched per week for males compared to females.
+These side-by-side plots may be dot plots, histograms, or boxplots

+## Example The data shown below comparing hours of TV watched per week for males compared to females.
+Note how much more information we are getting than simply comparing their means.

 ![SSdot](./figures_static/statistics/ssdot.png)
 ![SShist](./figures_static/statistics/sshist.png)
 ![SSbox](./figures_static/statistics/ssbox.png)

+Note: The asterisks in the boxplots indicate these values are considered outliers in their respective groups.

 We can also compare the summary statistics across groups (below)

 ![SSstat](./figures_static/statistics/ssstat.png)